 Backward Citations - Patent citations are the references defining technology already known within either patents or other scientific literature on which the present patent shaped or which it uses.
 The cited-backward are patents referenced during the application process of the patent.
 Patents listed as cited-backward came before the patent and the patent built upon them in some way.
 There is no set pattern or formula to determine the strength based on the number of citations, but we can say if forward citations are more and backward citations are also more, then the subject patent has high strength.
 If forward citations are less and backward citations are more, then the subject patent a low strength.

-Forward Citations - The cited-forward are the patents who refer to a subject patent as prior art during the application process of the patent.
-If the subject patent has more number of forward citations then it indicates that the subject patent’s invention is being used as a ground for a future breakthrough invention.
+Forward Citations - The cited-forward are the patents that refer to a subject patent as prior art during the application process of the patent.
+If the subject patent has more forward citations, then it indicates that the subject patent’s invention is being used as a ground for a future breakthrough invention.
 Therefore, the more the number of forward citations, the more is the subject patent strength.

 Life Remaining - The term of every patent granted is 20 years from the date of filing of the application.
 However, for the application filed under the national phase under the Patent Cooperation Treaty (PCT), the term of the patent will be 20 years from the international date accorded under PCT.
-Life remaining is the term left on the patent before it gets expired.
-Longer the term of life remaining, the higher the strength of the subject patent.
+The life remaining is the term left on the patent before it gets expired.
+The longer the term of life remaining, the higher the strength of the subject patent.

 Market Segment - The field of the invention in the subject patent applications refers to the broad area of technology under which the patent falls.
 The market segment under which the technology comes can decide the strength of the patent.
 If the technology solves significant problems and is widely used/implemented by the top players, then, the patent has higher strength.

 Number of Drawings - A patent drawing illustrates the invention, some of its embodiments (which are particular implementations or methods of carrying out the invention), or the prior art.
-More the number of drawings, the higher the strength of the subject patent.
+The more the number of drawings, the higher the strength of the subject patent.

 Length of First Claim - First independent claim of the subject patent covers all claim limitations.
 If the first claim is too long and is limiting the invention, then the subject patent has low strength.